jakem4468bf/network-mcp-server/readme.md

 write memory
 ```

-* You can now ssh into the router from you host machine using `ssh admin@localhost -p 2201`
+* You can now ssh into the router from your host machine using `ssh admin@localhost -p 2201`

 ## MCP server setup